92kns/shreks-swamp-reactapp/README.md

 # Shrek's Swamp React Application
-Based on the WesBos Sick Fits fullstack webapplication... but with a *Shrek twist!*
+Based on the WesBos Sick Fits fullstack web application... but with a *Shrek twist!*

-Not hosted anywhere yet (will be hosted on Heroku soon!)
+Currently hosted on heroku at this [link](https://shreks-swamp-next-prod.herokuapp.com/)

 Minimal functionality, and will remain so to an extent.
 This was mainly for pedagogical reasons to get a better understanding of how some aspects of the fullstack process works (working with React components, handling Mutations/Queries client and server side, etc.).